neitmedia/AnImaX/sampleimagedatagenerator/readme.md

 # sampleimagegenerator
-small program that creates binary files of images for testing
+small program that creates binary files from image files for testing purposes